 What is Cavolo Nero

 Cavolo Nero literally means Black Cabbage.
-This name is given by its dark green leaves, that once cooked become almost black in color.
-It’s also known as Dinosaur Kale, because of its long and sturdy leaves.
+This name is because of its dark green leaves, that once cooked become almost black in color.
+It's also known as Dinosaur Kale, because of its long and sturdy leaves.

-It’s part of the Brassica family and it’s consider a winter super food, because of its high content of Iron, Vitamin C, Vitamin A, Omega-3 and Calcium.
+It's part of the Brassica family and it's considered a winter superfood, because of its high content of Iron, Vitamin C, Vitamin A, Omega-3 and Calcium.
 Some studies even say that it can prevent some types of cancer.
 Read more about why Tuscan Kale is good for you.

 What is Burrata

-Burrata is originally made in the south of Italy, but it’s very common all throughout the Country.
+Burrata is originally from the south of Italy, but it's very common all throughout the Country and worldwide.
 It is part of the Mozzarella family, made with the same ingredients and process as Mozzarella, until the final step.
-Instead of making a cheese ball, it’s hollowed and made into a bag, then filled with a mixture of shredded remains of Mozzarella cheese, called Stracciatella, with cream.
+Instead of making a cheese ball, it's hollowed and made into a "bag", then filled with a mixture of shredded Mozzarella cheese with cream, called Stracciatella.